anna099/hegel/individuality/3-sartrean.md

 to do, for Sartre, since the starting point of human existence is a radical kind of freedom.
 (It is on this basis that Sartre rejects psychoanalysis.)

 Of course, Sartre didn't simply repeat Hegel.
-It is perhaps in the notiono of radical freedom that the difference between Sartrean relations and the animal kingdom is found.
+It is perhaps in the notion of radical freedom that the difference between Sartrean relations and the animal kingdom is found.
 For both Hegel and Sartre, all activity is a kind of negating:
 '*doing* is itself nothing but negativity', Hegel claims.[^75] Sartre agrees